Traveling with Your Number One Sidekick

 Besides not traveling at all, the next best thing for your cuddle buddy would be to travel by car.
 It’s important to keep your pets crated in the back seat of your vehicle or the cargo area — as long as it is openly connected with the passenger zone — at all times.
 Make sure to never leave your pet alone in the car as extreme temperatures can quickly inflict a lot of damage to their internal organs or even cause death.

 If possible, it would be helpful to bring along a human buddy to share the responsibilities of driving and pet sitting.
 Also, be sure to take plenty of rest stops for your companions to get fed, watered, stretch their legs, and have a potty break.
-Whether you’re moving cross country or just want to take your beloved Mr. Pibbles on the great American road trip, then traveling by car is the safest option.
+Whether you’re moving cross country or just want to take your beloved pet across the country, then traveling by car is the safest option.

 Depending on which type of animal you are taking with you, traveling by train or ship may be the next best option for you and your pet.
 While each cruise line and railroad company is subject to its own rules and regulations regarding pet transport, service animals are allowed on all train and ship journeys.